Robert Mandell (conductor)

-Robert Mandell (22 August 1929 – 25 April 2020) was an American-born British-based conductor, particularly noted in the United Kingdom for his popular family and children's concerts, and stage musicals.
+Robert Mandell (22 August 1929 – 25 April 2020) was an American-born British-based conductor.
+He conducted family and children's concerts, and stage musicals.

 Biography

 Early life and education

 Robert Mandell was born in New York City in August 1929, and was the youngest of four children.
 At the age of eight, Robert acted on the stage and in radio shows under the professional names Bobby Lee and Robert Lee.
 He worked on noted American radio shows such as Let's Pretend and Ellery Queen.
 His Broadway stage credits include the original season of Lady in the Dark with Gertrude Lawrence.
 Mandell played Tad Lincoln in Yours, A. Lincoln, starring Vincent Price.

 Mandell began his undergraduate music studies at The City College of New York (CCNY) in 1947.
 While at CCNY, he made his conducting debut for a production mounted by its Theater Workshop of Leonard Bernstein's first hit musical On The Town.
 The production was attended by the show's creator, George Abbott, its stage director, writers and lyricists Betty Comden and Adolph Green, choreographer Jerome Robbins, and the show's composer, Leonard Bernstein.
 Bernstein recommended Mandell to his mentor Serge Koussevitsky for a scholarship to the Berkshire Music Center in Tanglewood, Massachusetts.
 Mandell studied for the next three summers under Bernstein, who took over the conducting department following Kousevitzky's death in 1951.
 Bernstein further recommended Mandell for a scholarship to the Juilliard School of Music in New York, where Mandell was awarded a three-year postgraduate scholarship in conducting under Jean Morel.